UdK-VPT/CoTeTo/README.md

 # CoTeTo - Code Templating Tool
 CoTeTo is a tool for the generation of source code and other text from different data sources.
+It can be easily extended, runs with a GUI, a commandline interface or can be integrated in other python projects as a module.

-This software is work-in-progress.
+**This software is work-in-progress.
 Documentation may be incomplete or missing and the software may not run properly.
+Different components of CoTeTo will execute arbitrary code from different sources.
+It's very easy to hide malicious code in filters or templates.
+Use CoTeTo at your own risk!**

 ## Concept
+CoTeTo uses components called **loaders** to read or generate the data structures, optional **filters** to manipulate the data and **templates** to generate the formatted output. **Generators** are the documents of the CoTeTo system.
+A generator is a flexible container with filters, templates and additional information.
+A set of standard loaders is provided with CoTeTo, but containers can also store and use custom loaders.

 CoTeTo manages a list of generators and data loaders.
 A generator is a package (contained in folder or a zip file) that contains output specific elements:

 - general information in file `Package.inf` (Windows ini-file syntax)
-- preprocessor / filter function in folder `Filter`
 - template files (mako) in file `Templates`
+- preprocessor / filter function in folder `Filter` (optional)
+- loader code in the folder `Loaders` (optional)
+- additional files for the project - not uses by CoTeTo (optional)

 Generators are loaded from a list of folders.
 Each generator (defined by a name and a version number in Package.inf) depends on a specific loader.
 Loaders are python modules loaded from the module package `CoTeTo.Loaders` or from the generator.

 ## Dependencies
 1. CoTeTo works with vanilla Python 32bit or 64bit version >=3.5 .
 [WinPython](http://winpython.github.io/) is recommended, because it includes most packages.
 3. WinPython does not include the Mako templating engine, install it by running `pip install -U mako` on a Python-enabled command prompt
 4. If you are not using WinPython, you also need to install the Jinja2 templating engine by running `pip install -U jinja2` on a Python-enabled command prompt

 You can check these dependencies by running the script `tools/dependency_check.py` if you already have a python interpreter installed.